HOKA Anacapa 2 Mid GTX Hiking Boot Review

 The Anacapa 2 boasts a Lightweight sugarcane EVA midsole.
 EVA stands for ethylene-vinyl acetate, and it’s a type of foam that is commonly used in shoes.
 “The main benefit of an EVA midsole is that it provides cushioning and support for your foot.
 It is also extremely lightweight and tends to be durable.”
 HOKA’s website describes the midsole cushion of this boot as “balanced” which is in the middle compared to their “responsive” (less cushion) and “plush” (maximum cushion) shoe options.

-A plush cushion, like the Kaha, has a higher bed of cushion to support longer hikes and offer a softer impact with each step.
+A plush cushion, like the Anacapa, has a higher bed of cushion to support longer hikes and offer a softer impact with each step.

-A responsive cushion, like the Zinal, has a minimal bed of support with a firmer texter.
+The opposite of plush cushion is a responsive cushion.
+A shoe like that has a minimal bed of support with a firmer feel.
 This allows more tactile sensations with the terrain since the foot is closer to the ground.

 OUTSOLE FEATURES